VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Generalization to Unseen Observations.}

 We conducted a generalization analysis on four examples, comparing our method with NeuMA~\cite{NeuMA}.
-In each scene, the first 200 frames of visual observations were used to infer the intrinsic dynamics, which were then used to predict the future 200 frames.
+For each scene, the first 200 frames of visual observations were used to infer the intrinsic dynamics, which were then used to predict the next 200 frames.
 As shown in Fig.~\ref{fig:generalization analysis}, NeuMA struggles to generalize beyond the observed frames.
-Its predictions diverge significantly from the ground truth, likely due to overfitting and the lack of strong inductive bias in neural networks.
+Its predictions diverge significantly from the ground truth, likely due to overfitting.
 In contrast, {\em VisionLaw} achieves consistently high predictive accuracy across both visual appearance and Chamfer distance metrics, even with limited observation data.
-We attribute this superior performance to the inherent regularization effect introduced by the interpretable symbolic structure, which not only improves physical plausibility but also constrains the solution space in a meaningful way.
+We attribute this advantage to the physical inductive bias introduced by knowledge-rich LLMs, which not only improves physical plausibility but also constrains the solution space in a meaningful way.
 These results highlight that {\em VisionLaw} combines strong generalization with interpretability, making it practical for forward simulation in previously unseen temporal regimes.